Negligent valuation claims

 Can a property valuer get a valuation wrong, but still escape legal liability?
 Well, the answer is a qualified “Yes”.
-He can get it wrong, as long as it is not too wrong!
+They can get it wrong, as long as it is not too wrong!

 Courts have long recognised that valuing a property is more an art than a science.
 Property prices fluctuate.
 There are few absolutes and the best that many valuers can do is hunt around for comparables, which are not always easy to find.